Obama meets Raul Castro in highest-level U.S.-Cuba talks in decades

 Both wore dark suits and each nodded and smiled at some of the comments made by the other in brief statements to reporters before they began their talks.

-Castro said he would continue to take steps towards normalising relations with Washington, and was open to discussing human rights and other issues.
+Castro said he would continue to take steps toward normalizing relations with Washington, and was open to discussing human rights and other issues.

 "So we are willing to discuss everything, but we need to be patient, very patient.
 Some things we will agree on; others we will disagree," said the 83-year-old leader, who took over as president of Cuba in 2008 when his older brother, Fidel Castro, stepped aside because of ill health.